vsitpal/personal-website/exampleSite/content/portfolio/project-1.md

 - Kernel features:
     - Context switching and task management
     - Fixed priority rate-monotonic scheduling using a Priority queue
-    - ßIsolation (using MPU) and real-time synchronization, using Original Priority Ceiling Protocol to avoid unbounded priority inversion and deadlocks
+    - Isolation (using MPU) and real-time synchronization, using Original Priority Ceiling Protocol to avoid unbounded priority inversion and deadlocks

 **Timers, Interrupts and System Calls**